SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 [slide]

-# Problem: Create A Template-Driven Form
+# Problem: Create a Template-Driven Form

 Create a **Template-Driven** form that looks like this: